Admission Deadlines Fall: July 20

 MLS 4166Coagulation Practicum

-1Medical laboratory technicians (MLTs) may receive transfer credit for biological sciences, general microbiology, general chemistry, and organic chemistry/biochemistry courses.
+2Medical laboratory technicians (MLTs) can receive transfer credit for biological sciences, general microbiology, general chemistry, and organic chemistry/biochemistry courses.

-3Alternative electives may be selected from any undergraduate CERT, HSCI, or MLS course or those approved by the program director.
+4Alternative electives can be selected from any undergraduate CERT, HSCI, or MLS courses, or others approved by the program director.
 Advanced standing from eligible transfer credit may also be considered.